 SELECTION OF REPAIRERS

 The selection of repairers under the PARS is done through a balloting exercise involving all the PIAM member companies under a strict rule.
-Any applying repairer that receives any objection from PIAM member companies will be excluded from the PARS.

 The following are the administrative fees charged by PIAM for processing applications to the PARS:-